- Debate & Analysis

 Authors considering submitting an editorial should either contact the Editor via the BJGP office to discuss it, or submit it to email@example.com.
 We can then advise whether it is likely to be published and whether anyone else is already working on the topic.

 Editorials should be up to 1200 words in length and have no more than 12 references.
 We are happy to hear from authors with suggestions for topics to cover in an editorial.
 Editorials may be sent for external peer review.

 The BJGP publishes Letters online and in print.
 Letters for the print issue should be no more than 350 words.
 Information is available at Letters & Discussion

 We want to ensure that there is a place in the BJGP’s pages for articles which reflect that general practice touches on all aspects of life.
-We publish a range of articles in Out of Hours and potential contributors are encouraged to familiarise themselves with this section of the journal.
+We publish a range of articles in Life & Times and potential contributors are encouraged to familiarise themselves with this section of the journal.
 Do not feel the need to be constrained by the requirements of standard scientific writing; it is more important to be readable and engaging.